revaturelabs/uipath-automation-2/README.md

 }
 ```

-- this file automatically generated if it does not exists on machine via an attended form
+- this file automatically generated if it does not exist on your machine via an attended form

-Create an orchestrator asset 'GithubCredential' and update with github username and password

 ### Usage